 Since anomaly is defined to mean some failure of gauge invariance of the effective action, you can already see that it has a close connection to the LSMOH ideas.
+In particular, a theory with nontrivial anomalies cannot have a trivially-gapped symmetric groundstate.

 The definition above gives a group of SPTs for each choice of symmetry group G and dimension d.
 This group is abelian.
 What can it be?
 Essentially using the Landau what-else-can-it-be method for suitably-general choices of background fields, this group has been determined.
 It is the Anderson dual of the G-equivariant bordism group in d + 1 dimensions.
 Later I will try to make some of these words meaningful.
-For now, I want to convey the nature of this classification: what's been classified is the effective actions of the background fields.
+For now, I want to convey the nature of this classification: what's been classified is the set of possible effective actions of the background fields.
 The classification we have does not produce representative wavefunctions.